openhab/openhabian/docs/openhabian.md

 > Report problems you encounter to the [openHABian Issue Tracker](https://github.com/openhab/openhabian/issues).

 {: #openhabian.conf}
 You can actually set a number of parameters before you try installing from SD card for the first time.
-You can also try with a different set of parameters if you initial attempt fails.
+You can also try with a different set of parameters if your initial attempt fails.

 - Flash the system image to your micro SD card as described, do not remove the SD card yet
 - Access the first SD card partition using the file explorer.
 It's a vfat (Windows) filesystem.